-The sun shone bright above her, bearing down with a strength that should have brought about an unbearable heat, given the season and the clarity of the sky, in which, through the small window afforded by the walls of the courtyard, not a cloud could be seen.
-It is nearly midday.
-They will break from their training soon for their meal.
+The sun shone bright above her, bearing down with a strength that should have brought about an unbearable heat, given the season and the clarity of the sky.
+Through the small window afforded by the walls of the courtyard, not a cloud could be seen.
+It was nearly midday.
+They would break from their training soon for their meal.

 Selene was not yet exacting with her power.
 None of them were.
 The cold drifted through their corner of the courtyard, cooling Chelle enough that the sun was a relief rather than a discomfort.
 Alana’s work filled the air with cold mist, as well, as she worked a bit too hard on the water she controlled, turning it to vapor rather than fine rivulets.